cern-it-efp/EOSC-Testsuite/docs/gettingStarted.rst

 FDMNES: Simulation of X-ray spectroscopies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The aim of the FDMNES project is to supply to the community a user friendly code to simulate x-ray spectroscopies, linked to the real absorption (XANES, XMCD) or resonant scattering (RXD in bulk or SRXRD for surfaces) of the synchrotron radiation.
+he FDMNES project provides the research the community a user friendly code to simulate x-ray spectroscopies, linked to the real absorption (XANES, XMCD) or resonant scattering (RXD in bulk or SRXRD for surfaces) of synchrotron radiation.
-IT uses parallel calculations using OpenMPI.
+It uses parallel calculations using OpenMPI.
 As an HPC test FDMNES is rather heavy on CPU and Memory and light on I/O.
+The objective of this test is to understand which configuration of FDMNES is the most efficient and which type of tasks and calculations can be done in a give cloud provider.

 This test is currently under development and will be available on the next release of the Test-Suite.